smitgd/docker-scripts-asuswrt-merlin/README-linux.md

 user name, password, timezone, keyboard type, etc. No need to encrypt or do special formatting or partitioning on the "disk".

 When the installation is complete, a reboot will be required.
-To avoid re-entering the installation program again, the installation ISO must be removed.
+Some installation programs automatically remove (eject) the installation ISO .
+If not automatically removed, to avoid re-entering the installation program again, the installation ISO must be manually removed.
 This is accomplished by first "powering down" the virtual machine by selecting the VirtualBox menu item "File" followed by "Close..." then select "Power off the machine" and click OK.
 At the main VirtualBox program click the "Settings" icon and then again select the "Storage" item from the list.
 In the tree select the installation ISO (e.g., mini.iso) and then click the "-" icon having the pop-up description "Removes selected storage attachment" and complete the removal by clicking OK.

-Back at the VirtualBox program, click "Start" again and the installed Ubuntu Xenial will boot.
-(Note: if the installation ISO is not removed and the reboot occurs and the installation program restarts, just "power off" the virtual machine before doing anything and "remove" the installation ISO as described above and start again.)
+Then, back at the VirtualBox program, click "Start" again and the just installed Ubuntu Xenial will boot.

-The following instructions assume that the server version is installed so only simple 80-column "tty" terminals are available.
+The following instructions assume that the server version is installed so only simple 100-column "tty" terminals are available.
 Full desktop GUI operational description is beyond the scope of this README, however it can still be used if preferred and if installed.

-Log in to Ubuntu Xenial at the prompt with non-root user name.
-The default server installation does not include git which is needed to obtain the projects.
-So, first, you must manually install it:
+Log in to Ubuntu Xenial at the prompt with your non-root user name.
+If the default server installation does not include git, it is needed to obtain the projects.
+So, you must manually install it:
 ```
 $ cd
 $ sudo apt-get install git